seaflow-uw/SeaFlow_cruise_report/README.md

 # SeaFlow_cruise_report
 This repository consists of a knitR file and supporting documents to build an R and LaTeX cruise report for SeaFlow data.
 To customise the report for your cruise:
-* Ensure you are connected to the Seaflow-OPP drive.
+* Ensure you are connected to the SeaFlow-OPP drive.
 Otherwise, change `path` to a local directory containing the database, OPP files, and VCT files for the cruise.
 * Update `cruise`.
-* Cruise identifiers will be pulled from a Google sheets file.
+* Cruise identifiers will be pulled from the Google sheets file "SeaFlow instrument log."
 To authorize R to access this worksheet, copy the link provided in your terminal and paste it in a browser.
+You should only have to do this once.
 * Tweak the identification of temperature and salinity outliers in the `hydro` block.

 In a bash shell, use R to knit a LaTeX .tex file: